karthik0010/Assure-Documentation-2/Recorder Installation.md

-# 🛠️ UI Sensor Installation for AssureQA
+# 🛠️ Recorder Installation for AssureQA

-To capture test events, AssureQA requires the installation of its Chrome extension, known as the **UI Sensor**.
+To capture test events, AssureQA requires the installation of its Chrome extension, known as the **Recorder**.
 This extension allows users to record test cases directly from their browser.
 Follow these steps to install the UI sensor and get started with your test recordings.

 ---

-## 📥 Installing the AssureQA UI Sensor
+## 📥 Installing the AssureQA Recorder

 1. **Start Recording a Test Case**:
    - Click on the **Record new testcase** button to open the recording page.